 Archdiocesan Alcoholic Beverages policy is based upon our moral and legal responsibilities to those who attend parish, school or organization events where alcohol is served.
 This policy requires parishes, schools or organizations to strictly enforce all legal alcohol beverage control requirements.
-There should be no tolerance of underage drinking on the part of anyone working for or representing the parish, school or organization.
-In addition, the following actions are required for all parishes, schools or organizations with any permanent and/or temporary type of liquor license allowing them to serve or sell alcohol at parish, school or organization events:
+There should be no tolerance of underage drinking on the part of anyone working for or representing the parish, school or organizations with any permanent and/or temporary type of liquor license allowing them to serve or sell alcohol at parish, school or organization events: